Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Experiments Results

 We analyze how well the learned distances $\hat{E}_q\left(x, x^{\prime}\right)=\left\|\Phi\left(x ; \theta^{\star}\right)-\Phi\left(x^{\prime} ; \theta^{\star}\right)\right\|$, described in Section~\ref{section:approximation}, reproduce the properties of the true $ \mathrm{q} $-metric distances $E_q\left(x, x^{\prime}\right)$.

-As described in Section~\ref{section:approximation}, the learning process minimizes two loss terms: the stress $\ell_D$, which measures the squared error between the learned distances and the true projected distances, and the triangle inequality violation $\ell_T$, which penalizes failure to satisfy the $q$-triangle inequality.
+As described in Section~\ref{section:approximation}, the learning process minimizes two loss terms: the stress $\ell_D$, which measures the squared error between the learned distances and the true projected distances.
+We also consider an additional loss that measures the extent to which the $q$-triangle inequality is violated by the embedded distances.
+We choose a saturated linear penalty for this loss, explicitly,

+where $[\cdot]_+$ denotes the projection to the non-negative orthant.
+The loss $\ell_{\text{T}}$ is positive only when the $q$-triangle inequality is violated, in which case it takes on the value of the violation.